 If you prefer to find them on your own, use this guide to the best art murals in Austin.

 Playing an escape game is an exciting thing to do in Austin with your teen.
-Escape games are popular with teenagers as they are not just fun, but also get your teens’ creative thinking going as they race against the clock.
+Escape games are popular with teenagers as they are not just fun, but also stimulates your teens’ creative thinking skills as they race against the clock.

 Your group has just 60 minutes to solve challenging clues and riddles to find the way out of a ‘locked’ room.
 Each room at The Escape Game Austin has a unique theme and is designed perfectly to recreate an environment that reflects that theme.